Commutators, commensurators, and $\mathrm{PSL}_2(\mathbb{Z})$

 \section{Homological pseudo-actions and completing the proof}

 In this section, we complete the proof of Theorem~\ref{thm:main}.
-Let $H<\pslz$ be a finite index normal subgroup which is contained in the principal congruence subgroup $\G(k)$.
+Let $H\lhd\pslz$ be a finite index normal subgroup which is contained in the principal congruence subgroup $\G(k)$.
 We have shown that if then $g^2\in\pslq\sqQ$ and hence Therefore, we have that $H\cap H^{g^2}$ is a finite index subgroup of both $H$ and $H^{g^2}$.
 We wish to argue that $H^{g^2}<\G(k)$ as well, so that we can apply Lemma~\ref{lem:invariant} or Lemma~\ref{lem:almost-inv}, depending on whether $H=H^{g^2}$ or not.
 Once we achieve this goal, we can prove the main technical result of this section: